epfl-ada/ada-2024-project-the5outliers/README.md

 <h3 style= "color: #c7c9cf"> Semantic similarity </h3>

 The semantic similarity matrices are computed in a few different ways.
 One way is to compute them directly through the article names using BGEM3<sup>1</sup> and BERT as embedding model.
-The similarity between two articles with embedded name vectors a<sub>1</sub> and a<sub>2</sub> is defined as the cosine similarity
+The similarity between two articles with embedded name vectors a<sub>1</sub> and a<sub>2</sub> is defined as the cosine similarity.

 $$S_C(a_1, a_2)=\frac{a_1 \cdot a_2}{||a_1|| \cdot ||a_2||}$$